ebelious/Sorcery-Grimoir/README.md

 ## Add the App to your phone (PWA).
-There is 2 ways to accomplish this:<br>
+There are two ways to accomplish this:<br>
     Option 1:  [Sorcery-Grimoir](https://ebelious.github.io/Sorcery-Grimoir/) > Menu > settings > Theme > Install As App <br>
     Option 2: Menu in browser > Add to Home screan, Install or Install as App <br>